PBnJK/edit/README.md

 ## Building

 This project uses CMake for building.
-You can find many guides on how to use it on the internet, but here's the "resumo da ópera."
-I'm assuming you have CMake
+You can find many guides on how to use it on the internet, but here's the basic process:
-installed:

 ```sh
 # Clone and enter the repo